davnewman/skype-docs/Skype/Trusted-Application-API/docs/TrustedApplicationApiSDK.md

 ## Exceptions

-- A `PlatformServiceClientInvalidOperationException` is thrown when an invalid operation within platform service is executed.
+- A `PlatformServiceClientInvalidOperationException` is thrown when an invalid operation within the Trusted Application API is executed.

 - A `CapabilityNotAvailableException` is thrown when a capability is used while unavailable.